joeldrake/di-next/_posts/how-to-build-a-repl.md

 ## Conclusion

-This is the basic concept of having a textarea where you can type code and have it display in a window next to it.
+This post describes the basic concept of having a textarea where you can type code and have it display in a window next to it.
 To get this usefull in your project you will most likely add more features and finess to this.

-For example, a nice feature is to have a button that takes what is written in the textarea and urlencode it.
-This can when be added to the url as a query string, and then be entered in the textarea on page load.
+For example, a nice feature is to have a button that takes what is written in the textarea and url-encode it.
+This can then be added to the url as a query string, and then be entered in the textarea on page load.
 A great way to let users share code with just an url.

 Have fun coding ✨